Eligibility for Child Care Benefits

 Are you eligible for Child Care Fund benefits?

-Generally, you are eligible for benefits through the City of New York Education, Child and Eldercare Fund if you:
+Generally, you are eligible for benefits through the 1199SEIU/City of New York Education, Child and Eldercare Fund if you:

-• Are employed on a full-time or part-time (a minimum of 70 hours in a 28-day cycle) basis at a participating 1199SEIU agency/facility or collective bargaining unit that contributes to the CCF;
+- Are employed on a full-time or part-time (a minimum of 70 hours in a 28-day cycle) basis at a participating 1199SEIU agency/facility or are part of a collective bargaining unit that contributes to the Child Care Fund (CCF);

-• Are legally responsible for children between birth and 17 years of age (by birth or adoption);
+- Are legally responsible (by birth or adoption) for children between birth and age 17;

-• Complete a program application, provide proof of employment and child(ren)’s dependency, and submit all required documentation by Tuesday, October 31, 2023.
+- Complete a program application; provide proof of employment and child(ren)’s dependency; and submit all required documentation by the registration deadline, usually October 31.
+(Visit our registration page for information about programs and to see this year’s deadline.)

-For more information on eligibility or distribution of child care benefits, email us at [email protected] or call (212) 564-2220.
+For more information on eligibility or distribution of child care benefits, contact us at CCFReg@1199Funds.org or (212) 564-2220.

 We also recommend that you review the registration guidelines before applying for benefits.